 Furthermore, if you enter certain career paths after college, you may be eligible to have a portion of your loans forgiven, through programs like Public Service Loan Forgiveness.

-Your Federal student loan offers will be presented to you in a student aid report, and also in the financial aid award letter you’ll receive from your school.
+Your Federal loan offers will be presented to you in a federal student aid report, and also in the financial aid award letter you’ll receive from your school.
 The aid letter will summarize the cost of attendance, any scholarships and grants you’ve received, the federal student loans you are eligible to take out, and the remaining gap to be filled.
 This gap is usually filled either through family college savings (if available), or through private student loans.
 For more information, see our step-by-step guide to applying for loans.